 Focusing our attention

-Here is a limit on how many things the human brain can process at any given moment.
+There is a limit on how many things the human brain can process at any given moment.
 Therefore it is vitally important to select the content and the quality of our daily life.
-‘Blaming’ for instance is wasted attention as it mostly leads nowhere.
+‘Blaming’ for instance mostly leads nowhere and so it is futile attention.
 We can chose between scattering our attention in the new world where our (emotional) energy is depleted by grief or alternatively tend to things that help preserve this energy.
 So invest in establishing routines, in maintaining nurturing relationships or practicing self-care.

 Accepting what we can change and what we cannot